 - IGST on the import of services would be levied under the IGST Act.

 - Levy of the IGST on import of goods would be levied under the Customs Act, 1962 read with the Custom Tariff Act, 1975.

 - The importer of services will have to pay tax on reverse charge basis.

 - But, in respect of import of online information and database access or retrieval services (OIDAR) by unregistered, non-taxable recipients, the supplier located outside India shall be responsible for payment of taxes.

 - For this purpose, either the supplier will have to take registration or will have to appoint a person in India for payment of taxes.

-- Goods which are imported into India shall, in addition to the Basic Customs duty, be liable to integrated tax at such rate as is leviable under the IGST Act, 2017 on a similar article on its supply in India.
+- See GST on import of goods in india.
+Goods which are imported into India shall, in addition to the Basic Customs duty, be liable to integrated tax at such rate as is leviable under the IGST Act, 2017 on a similar article on its supply in India.

 - The value of the goods for the purpose of levying integrated tax shall be, assessable value plus Customs Duty levied under the Customs Act.